I do the job that most anchormans ought to be doing.

 Because the State of the Union speech is not State of the Union.

-90% of it's never gonna happen.
+90% of it's never going to happen.

 Well, since the numbers are down, the ratings are down, and fewer and fewer people are watching, Obama is making the State of the Union a multiple-day event rather than a one-night speech.

-It's gonna be talked about, it's gonna be reported on.
+It's going to be reported on.

-But this is all about getting the message outside of the night itself with the Republican response.
+But this is all about getting the message out outside of the night itself with the Republican response.

 That's really what it is.